-ISS Certificate Management Service (ISS CMS) to Create the World’s First Production-grade CCMS Based on ETSI C-ITS Standards
+ISS Security Credential Management Service (ISS SCMS) to Create the World’s First Production-grade CSCMS Based on ETSI C-ITS Standards

 “SCMS, such as the one Queensland is developing in partnership with international experts and the federal government, provides the cornerstone of emerging cooperative and automated vehicle technology.
 It also provides assurance which is integral to delivering a secure and safe system for the pilot and participants,” says Queensland Minister for Transport and Main Roads, Mr. Mark Bailey.